 (4) No licensed activities have been conducted for a period of twenty-four months in any separate building, room, or outdoor area that contains residual radioactivity such that the building, room, or outdoor area is unsuitable for release in accordance with Chapter 3748. of the Revised Code and the rule adopted thereunder.

-(E) In the event of an occurrence as set forth in paragraph (D) of this rule, the licensee shall either:
+(E) In the event of an occurrence as set forth in paragraph (D) of this rule, the licensee will either:

 (1) Begin decommissioning the site, and any separate building, room or outdoor area that contains residual radioactivity so that the site, building, room and outdoor area are suitable for release in accordance with Chapter 3748. of the Revised Code and the rules adopted thereunder; or

-(2) If required by paragraph (H)(1) of this rule, submit within twelve months of notification, a decommissioning plan and begin decommissioning upon the directors approval of that plan.
+(2) If prescribed by paragraph (H)(1) of this rule, submit within twelve months of notification, a decommissioning plan and begin decommissioning upon the directors approval of that plan.

-(F) In addition to written notification of an occurrence, the licensee shall maintain all decommissioning financial assurances established by the licensee pursuant to rule 3701:1-43-12 of the Administrative Code in conjunction with a license issuance or renewal or as required by this rule.
+(F) In addition to written notification of an occurrence, the licensee will maintain all decommissioning financial assurances established by the licensee pursuant to rule 3701:1-43-12 of the Administrative Code in conjunction with a license issuance or renewal or as prescribed by this rule.

-(H) The licensee shall submit a decommissioning plan to the director prior to commencing any decommissioning in the following cases:
+(H) The licensee will submit a decommissioning plan to the director prior to commencing any decommissioning in the following cases:

 (2) If the procedures and activities necessary to carry out decommissioning of the site or separate building, room, or outdoor area have not been previously approved by the director and these procedures could increase potential health and safety risk to workers or to the public, such as in any of the following cases: